-Learner is the person who the candidate is providing learning opportunities for.
+Learner is the person who, in turn, is taught by the candidate.

 Mana refers to the unique characteristics of adult learners as individuals and what they bring to their learning, including literacy and numeracy skills.

 Māori cultural competencies refer to the practical steps for providing education and relating to Māori and other learners in a manner that recognises and respects Māori values and beliefs in order to achieve better teaching and learning outcomes.